datacarpentry/image-processing/episodes/05-creating-histograms.md

 > {: .language-python}
 > ![Well plate image](../fig/wellplate-02.jpg)
 >
-> Suppose we are interested in the color histogram of one of the sensors in the
+> Suppose we are interested in the colour histogram of one of the sensors in the
 > well plate image,
 > specifically, the seventh well from the left in the topmost row,
 > which shows Erythrosin B reacting with water.